tantaman/tantaman.github.io/content/2022-07-08-local-first-querying.md

 **Top left** - the entire dataset fits on each peer but there are many peers to collaborate with.
 Queries can still be fully resolved against the local dataset.
 The local dataset is subscribed to all changes from all peers so it stays up to date.
 Examples here being a yjs doc, google doc, excalidraw drawing.

 **Bottom right** -
-Traditional client-server apps fit here.
-In this case there are two "peers": the service provider and the client.
-Clients don't interact directly -- instead are abstracted away by the service provider.
-Slices of data are loaded from the service provider into the client app & updates are received via subscriptions.
-The "local" data is also only a cache and can be blown away at any point by an update from the service which is the authoritative source.

 Very similar to traditional client-server apps, we have offline-first client-server apps.
-This is the same as the client-server case but the big difference is that the local data is no longer seen as simply a cache but as an authoritative source of information.
+This is the same as the client-server case but the big difference is that the local data is no longer seen as simply a cache but as an authoritative source.
 The client can function and modify data while offline.
 This "functioning offline" means that queries are considered fulfilled even if they're only fulfilled from local data and do not include server sent data.
-There are two sides to this: all state can be sent to the client or only slices of state can be sent to the client.

 **Top right** - in the most difficult quadrant, we have the case where
 - Many peers exists and collaborate directly with one another